 Industry Analysis & Industry Trends

 The Supermarkets and Grocery Stores industry has stagnated over the past five years.
-Suppressed disposable income levels during the first half of the five years to 2015 caused consumers to seek deals and promotions, which placed downward pressure on industry revenue growth.
+Suppressed disposable income levels during the first half of the five-year period caused consumers to seek deals and promotions, which placed downward pressure on industry revenue growth.
 Moreover, increased competition from alternative retailers lowered the volume sales of certain goods, and further pressured industry operators to lower their product prices.
 As disposable income levels continue to improve in the upcoming years, the industry is anticipated to grow.
 Despite the growing popularity of generic products and competition from alternative retailers, more consumers will trade up to branded goods and organic products... purchase to read more

 Industry Report - Industry SWOT Analysis Chapter

-Despite the inelastic nature of grocery items, the demand for grocery products has been suppressed due to intensifying competition from alternative retailers... purchase to read more
+Despite the inelastic nature of grocery items, demand for grocery products has been suppressed due to intensifying competition from alternative retailers... purchase to read more